anjuthomas/nodeOIDCMsg/README.md

 To serialize and deserialize a JWT type :

-When a token profile’s toJWT method is called, it calls the JWT classes sign method which extends the message class.
+When a token profile’s toJWT method is called, it calls the JWT classes sign method which extends the message class and serializes the JWT type.

-When a token profile’s fromJWT method is called, it calls the JWT classes decode method which extends the message class.
+When a token profile’s fromJWT method is called, it calls the JWT classes decode method which extends the message class and deserializes the JWT type.

+The Message class sign and verify methods handle the common task of verifying claims among all the three types/

-Similarily, the following token profile methods can be used as follows to serialize and deserialize other types.
+Similarily, the following following token profile methods can be used to serialize and deserialize other types.

 * basicIdToken.toJSON
 * basicIdToken.fromJSON